Igloo: Types

-There are three traditional types of igloos.
-Each has a different size from small to large and is used for a different purpose.
+There are three traditional types of igloo, ranging in size from small to large and used for a different purpose.

-The smallest-sized igloos are constructed as temporary shelters.
-They are usually used for one or two nights, and therefore, are easier to build.
-On rare occasions, these small types of igloos are used during hunting trips which are often on open sea ice.
+The smallest igloos are constructed as temporary shelters.
+They are usually used for one or two nights.
+On rare occasions these small igloos are used during hunting trips, which are often on open sea ice.

 Intermediate-sized igloos were for semi-permanent, family dwelling.
-This was usually a single room dwelling that housed one or two families.
-Often there were several of these in a small area, which formed an Inuit village.
+This was usually a single room that housed one or two families.
+Often there were several of them in a small area forming an Inuit village.

-The largest-sized igloos were normally built in groups of two.
-One of the buildings was a temporary structure built for special occasions, while the other one was built nearby for living.
+The largest igloos were normally built in groups of two.
+One of the buildings was a temporary structure for special occasions whilst the other one was built nearby as a dwelling.
 These large igloos could have up to five rooms and house 20 people.
 A large igloo could be constructed from several smaller igloos attached by their tunnels, giving common access to the outside.
 These large igloos were used to hold community feasts and traditional dances.